marlia92/PFA-component-starter/src/content/pages/index.md

 ---
 _schema: default
-title: Astro Component Library
+title: Astro Component Starter
 pageSections:
   - _component: page-sections/heroes/hero-center
     eyebrow:
-    heading: The Astro Component Library for building any site
+    heading: The Astro Component Starter for building any site
     subtext: >-
       Built on web fundamentals.
 Easy to customize, fast to use, and simple to maintain.